D0LBA3B/Our.Umbraco.CookieConsent/README.md

 2. Customize the banner's appearance and behavior.
 3. Save and publish to activate the banner on your site.

+## Credits
+This package is a simple integration of the [CookieConsent library](https://github.com/orestbida/cookieconsent), created by Orest Bida.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.